Python-SIP/sip/sphinx/directives.rst

 ``keyword_arguments`` specifies the default level of support for Python keyword arguments.
 See the :fanno:`KeywordArgs` annotation for an explaination of the possible values and their effect.
-If it is not specified then the value implied by the (deprecated) :option:`-k <sip -k>` command line option is used.

 ``language`` specifies the implementation language of the library being wrapped.
 Its value is either ``"C++"`` (the default) or ``"C"``.